Quantum time in near-horizon region of a black hole: Introduction

 The AMPS claims that by accepting the complementarity of black hole the three following assumption leads to contradiction: \begin{itemize} \item[1] An evaporating black hole preserves quantum information without destroying it.
-This property is called the unitary evolution of the black hole. \item[2] The infalling observer crossing the event horizon of the black hole does not recognize any unusual property in horizon. \item[3] Relativistic effective quantum field theory is consistent for an static outside observer and he/she can work with the theory.
+This property is called the unitary evolution of the black hole. \item[2] The in-falling observer crossing the event horizon of the black hole does not recognize any unusual property in horizon. \item[3] Relativistic effective quantum field theory is consistent for an static outside observer and she/he can work with the theory.

-\end{itemize} AMPS argues the late radiation $B$ of an old black hole \footnote{ An old black hole is the one which radiated half of it radiation away $\cite{old}$} is maximally entangled with early radiation $R_{B}$.
-Regarding assumptions 1 and 3 require the late radiation $B$ to be entangled with a subsystem of early radiation $R_{B}$.
-On the other hand, the assumption 2 leads to entanglement between $B$ and the system of interior radiation $A$ of the black hole.
-Considering these assumptions all together leads to violation of monogamy of entanglement $\cite{mon1,mon2}$.
-It asserts that if two quantum states are maximally entangled then none of them cannot be entangled with third party.
-To overcome this paradox AMPS argues that the entanglement between late radiation $B$ and interior states $A$ breaks down.
-This phenomenon leads to release of energy in the horizon of black hole.
-This high amount of energy is firewall which also leads to extend the singularity to horizon and admits that there is no spacetime in the interior of horizon $\cite{amps,amps2}$.
+\end{itemize} According to AMPS, the late radiation $B$ of an old black hole \footnote{An old black hole is the one which radiated half of its radiation away \cite{old}} is entangled with the early radiation $R_{B}$ in a maximal way.
+Assumptions 1 and 3 require that $B$ is entangled with a subsystem of $R_{B}$, while assumption 2 leads to entanglement between $B$ and the interior radiation $A$ of the black hole.
+These assumptions together violate the monogamy of entanglement \cite{mon1,mon2}, which states that if two quantum states are maximally entangled, then neither of them can be entangled with a third party.
+To resolve this paradox, AMPS proposes that the entanglement between $B$ and $A$ breaks down, releasing a high amount of energy in the black hole's horizon.
+This energy creates a firewall and extends the singularity to the horizon, indicating that there is no spacetime in the interior of the horizon \cite{amps,amps2}.